By Jason Koop,

 You can still organize your transition phase and take stock of your races, strengths and weaknesses, but you should not feel the overwhelming need to put a lot of training pressure on yourself.
 From a practical perspective, this means that the workouts you do should have more space between them (one day per week or once every 10 days as opposed to two days per week that you might do during peak training), you should incorporate more cross training as a substitute for running, or you should take an extra day off per week.

 Your Transition phase is important.
 In many ways, it’s just as important as the work you during the peak of your season.
 It sets the tone for the remainder of the year.
 That tone can be one of progression or merely getting back to where you started from.
-If you have big plans for the summer of 2022, it’s up to you right now on what tone gets set.
+If you have big plans for next summer, it’s up to you right now on what tone gets set.
 So, rather than take a giant step back, take some time to rest up, shore up your weaknesses and plan for the future!